Application Note 010: Use of diffusive samplers with TD–GC analysis for monitoring VOCs in ambient air

 This Application Note demonstrates the fundamental sensitivity of Markes’ ULTRA-UNITY system for the analysis of TO-17 ‘air toxics’ ranging in volatility from methyl chloride to hexachlorobutadiene.
 Also highlighted is the ability of Markes’ ClearView background-compensation software to improve signal-to-noise ratios and enhance spectral purity for trace-level compounds.

-Application Note 087: A cryogen-free method for monitoring trace greenhouse gases in air
+Application Note 087: Monitoring trace greenhouse gases in air using cryogen-free TD–GC–MS

 This Application Note shows how Markes’ thermal desorption (TD) technology for analysing ‘air toxics’ can also be applied to the detection of the most challenging ultra-volatile greenhouse gases, including tetrafluoromethane, hexafluoroethane, sulfur hexafluoride and nitrous oxide.
 Detection limits below 1 ppt are demonstrated for sulfur hexafluoride and hexafluoroethane, with excellent peak shape and linearity also being obtained.